This section explains all the ways you can notify us of crimes committed, or about to be committed, in the Derbyshire Constabulary area.

 101-x220-165If you want to report a crime, pass on concerns about your area or simply want to make an enquiry, call our new 101 number.

-You can provide anonymous information about crimes by calling 0800 555 111, 24 hours a day and 7 days a week.
+You can provide anonymous information about crimes by calling 0800 555 111, 24 hours a day and seven days a week.
+You can also provide anonymous information without ringing, by sending it through a form on the Crimestoppers website.

 Other reasons to get in touch